-If you want to download and keep all your Facebook pictures in an organized manner, you should try odrive — a powerful software available for PCs and Macs to sync all cloud storage in one place, including your Facebook photos.
-Note: according to odrive, desktop sync requires Mac OS X Mavericks (or above) or Windows 7 and above.
+If you want to download and keep all your Facebook pictures in an organized manner, you should try odrive — a powerful software available to sync all cloud storage in one place, including your Facebook photos.

 Many of you may not know that Facebook actually has a feature that allows you to quickly download all your photos as well — more accurately, all of your data.

 On your Facebook homepage, click the arrow down icon on the top right corner, click Settings.
-Under General tab, see that option “Download a copy”?
+Under the General tab, see the option “Download a copy”?
 Hit it and click the green “Start My Archive” button.
 Soon you’ll get an archive that contains all your pictures.

 While the process is quite easy and fast, it’s without drawbacks.
 For example, you can’t really specify any photo albums, also the quality of downloaded photos is not so great.

-Kind tip: once you’ve downloaded your Facebook photos or albums to a computer, make sure you also back them up to an external drive in case your computer hard drive fails.
+Once you’ve downloaded your Facebook photos or albums to a computer, make sure you also back them up to an external drive in case your computer’s hard drive fails.
 In fact, a friend of mine just suffered a data disaster after her Mac hard drive died all of a sudden.